Dolvido/rpg_character_generator/README.md

 The Roleplaying Game Character Generator is a new tool designed to enhance role-playing gaming experiences by automatically generating complex characters and managing dynamic, context-aware conversations during gameplay.
 Built with Python and leveraging the power of LangChain and Ollama's language models, this tool creates characters for Dungeons & Dragons style games and supports ongoing character-driven interactions.

+Creates the character then stands up a conversation interface to interact with whoever gets generated in character.

 ## Features

 - **Character Generation:** Automatically generates detailed characters, including stats, equipment, and background stories.